Wednesday, 25 January 2012

 Tour Scotland Video The Slave's Lament Robert Burns Song Burns Night Perthshire

-Tour Scotland video shot tonight, Burns Night, of two young Scots singing a song by Robert Burns at the Taybank Pub in Dunkeld, Perthshire, Scotland.
+Tour Scotland video of two young Scots singing a song by Robert Burns on Burns Night at the Taybank Pub on visit to Dunkeld, Highland Perthshire, Scotland.
 It is wonderful to see young Scots singing the songs of Robert Burns.
 In this video Laurie Cameron is the singer, accompanied by Hannah Fisher on violin.
 Well done the lasses.

 The Slave's Lament.